bcgov/des-notifybc-helmonly/README.md

 # Digital Engagement Solutions NotifyBC
+A fork of the [NotifyBC helm/ directory](https://github.com/bcgov/NotifyBC/tree/main/helm) used by the GDX DES team to deploy instances of NotifyBC to OpenShift.

+## Creating new versions of this chart
+1. Update the `version` property in `src/Chart.yaml` to the desired version number.
+2. From the `src/` directory, run the command `helm package ./` to create a `.tgz` package for the new version.
+3. Move the new `.tgz` file to the `charts/` directory (`mv notify-bc-[version].tgz ../charts`).
+4. Update `charts/index.yaml` to list the new package (`helm repo index ../charts`).

 ## Deploying to OpenShift
 1. In this example we will be deploying to `dev`, so a file named `values.dev.local.yaml` should exist and contain values specific to the `dev` instance.